Home Blog Page 8

 If you don’t want to fully upgrade your cabinets just yet, you can still upgrade your cabinet’s hardware.
 This ranges from the knobs and door handles to the hinges that help your cabinet doors open buttery-smooth.
 Newer cabinet hardware on your cabinets can be a subtle, yet effective way to increase their longevity.

-What Should I NOT Do With My Mobile Home Kitchen Cabinets?
+What Should I NOT Do With My Manufactured Home Kitchen Cabinets?

-If you’re getting ready to start a mobile home kitchen cabinet project, there are a few things you should never do for the safety of you and your home.
+If you’re getting ready to start a manufactured home kitchen cabinet project, there are a few things you should never do for the safety of you and your home.

 First, you should never begin a kitchen cabinet project without having a detailed plan of how your project will get done.
 If you start tearing out old cabinets or installing new ones willy-nilly, you may do some serious damage to your kitchen.
 This can include damaging the walls of your kitchen, not to mention damaging other items in your kitchen – or even yourself.